'I won't rest until somebody tells me the truth': Mother asks why first responders overlooked her daughter at crash site

 The medical examiner’s report records the time at which Williams was found dead, but does not include theories about her time of death.

-The SHP did not respond to questions about an investigation into her precise time of death.
+The SHP did not offer comment in response to questions about an investigation into the precise time of death.

-Meanwhile, they say they won’t stop looking for answers.
+Meanwhile, Nelson and Tysinger say they won’t stop looking for answers.
 “I won’t rest until somebody tells me the truth.
-Y’all screwed up, you messed up — from the fire department to EMS to the highway patrol,'' Nelson said.
-"I need somebody to tell me what happened to my daughter.''
+Y’all screwed up, you messed up — from the fire department to EMS to the highway patrol.’’